Church and Faith

 - We regularly visit and worship in All Saints Church and we visit other places of worship in Bradford; one of the most diverse cities in the country.

-- Every Monday, we start our week off with collective worship – a special time when staff and children contribute in different ways.
+- We start our week off with collective worship – a special time when staff and children contribute in different ways.

 - In every classroom you will find a reflection space, where we can worship and reflect alone or as a whole class.